ramit21/nextjs/README.md

 Pages folder contains .ts files (APIs) and .tsx files (react components that return JSX based HTMLs).

-Each folder inside the above 2 folders serve as url path of the application. index.tsx serves as the page for the route as per the folder structure.
-See urls below:
+Each folder inside the above 2 folders serve as url path of the application. index.tsx serves as the default page for the route as per the folder structure.

+Pages/api is a special folder that contains typescript apis that should not return react components.
+See api/hello.ts for api code, how we retrieve request body, cookies etc, and how we return a response with correct status code.

+For above conepts, see urls below:

 ```
 See index.tsx render the default domain: